department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-epic.md

 <link to any existing research or data supporting this>

+###Change management triage###

+The change represented by this user story will:
+- [ ] Be a site-wide change to appearance or key functionality (such as log-in process)
+- [ ] Be a specific change that requires more than 30 minutes of work by a user to meet a publishing requirement
+- [ ] Remove a piece of functionality (such as restricting editing functions, or “hardening”)
+- [ ] Require action by some or all users by a specific deadline
+- [ ] Change the front end and be highly visible to the public

+If you selected an item above, open a new issue using the change management template.

+If you did not select an item above, update issues/PRs in GitHub but don’t plan for change management.

 ### Hypothesis

 _A hypothesis may depend on a spike ticket to be completed._